tshrwbl/ProjectEuler_solutions/README.md

 Different branches are created for diffirent languges.

-Master branch contain psuedocode/algorithym used for problem. (work still in progress)
+Master   : contain psuedocode/algorithym used for problem. (work still in progress)

-Branch 1 : C lang
+Branch 1 : C lang (most uptodate)

 Branch 2 : java